SamuelWaridel/OptML-project/README.md

 The main block of code is in the run.py file.
 When running this script, the user will be first asked if they want to perform the corruption evaluation and black box attack, or skip this step and simply plot the pre-computed results.
 After answering this question, the program proceeds with the desired process while providing feedback to the user.

-If one wishes to have a more hands on view view, we have provided Jupyter notebooks to show in more detail how the code is constructed.
+If one wishes to have a more hands on view, we have provided Jupyter notebooks to show in more detail how the code is constructed.

 ### Dependencies and Imports